ade-la-c/ft_irc/ft_irc_docs.md

 parameters : <nickname>
 ```

-Give a nickname or change the existing one\
+Give a nickname or change the existing one.\
-It has a maximum of 9 characters\
+It has a maximum of 9 characters.\
 If it is already in use, a nickname collision occurs.
-As a result, all instances of the nickname are removed & if it comes from a nickname change, the old one is also removed\
+As a result, all instances of the nickname are removed & if it comes from a nickname change, the old one is also removed.\
-If the collusion comes from a directly connected client (always the case for us), the server may simply drop the command and respond with ERR\_NICKCOLLISION
+If the collision comes from a directly connected client (always the case for us), the server may simply drop the command and respond with ERR\_NICKCOLLISION.

 * Replies:
 ```